NoelMatero/DemoSmartWatch/README.md

 ⚠️ **Disclaimer:**
 This project is experimental and not intended for commercial use.
 I cannot guarantee safety, reliability, or fitness for any application — use it at your own risk.
+The schematics are not guaranteed to work perfectly, after all this is my first PCB design.

 ## Features
 - Designed in [EasyEDA](https://easyeda.com/)